mattfergoda/warbler/README.md

 - Then generate some dummy data in the database by running: `python3 -m seed`.

 ## Test Coverage
-Current test coverage is around 90%.
-I'm in the process of adding integration tests to improve coverage of routes in `app.py`.
-Model and form files have 100% coverage.
+Current test coverage is around 96%.

 To generate a test coverage report: